wiffbi/Selected_Track_Control/README.markdown

 Selected Track Control for Ableton Live
 =======================================

-Current version is 1.1.8 – released Jun 22, 2011.
+Current version is 1.2 – released Aug 8, 2011.

 Control the currently selected track via common MIDI messages
 -------------------------------------------------------------

-Selected Track Control is a *MIDI Remote Script* for Ableton Live, that gives access to common settings of the currently selected track (arm, mute, solo, volume, pan, etc.) via common MIDI messages.
+Selected Track Control is a *MIDI Remote Script* for Ableton Live, that gives access to common settings of the currently selected track (arm, mute, solo, volume, pan, etc.) as well as the currently selected device (on/off, parameters, banks) via common MIDI messages.
 Furthermore some global controls are instantly mapped as well, so no manual configuration of the Live-set is necessary and these mappings are instantly available to older Live-sets as well.

 Among the mapped functionality is: